ymlasu/para-atm/docs/src/gnats.rst

 Here, line 1 creates an instance of the :py:class:`GateToGate` class.
 Line 2 executes the simulation, passing no arguments (note that the :code:`()` operator invokes the :code:`__call__` method).
 The return value is stored in :code:`df`, which will contain the resulting trajectory data as a DataFrame.

-The values of the :code:`*args` and :code:`**kwargs` arguments provided to :py:meth:`~paraatm.io.gnats.GnatsSimulationWrapper.__call__` are passed on to :py:meth:`~paraatm.io.gnats.GnatsSimulationWrapper.simulation`.
+Additional keyword arguments provided to :py:meth:`~paraatm.io.gnats.GnatsSimulationWrapper.__call__` are passed on to :py:meth:`~paraatm.io.gnats.GnatsSimulationWrapper.simulation`.
 This makes it possible to create a simulation instance that accepts parameter values.
 For example:

 .. code-block:: python
    :linenos: